Quick Start

 Compile the SingularityCE source code

 Now you are ready to build SingularityCE.
-Dependencies will be automatically downloaded.
+Internal dependencies will be automatically downloaded.
 You can build SingularityCE using the following commands:

 $ ./mconfig && \